Everyone hates shopping cart abandonment.

 Is there anything we can learn from them?

-One reason why customers don’t convert is because they’re not at the right point in the buy cycle.
+One reason why customers don’t convert is that they’re not at the right point in the buying cycle.

 Here it is in all its visual glory.